The Sedin Twins and the 1999 NHL Entry Draft

 The success the Sedins enjoyed at MoDo put them on the radar of most NHL teams.
 The 1999 draft was not viewed by experts as particularly strong, with Patrik Stefan, a Czech playing in the International Hockey League, tabbed as the likely top choice.
 Daniel and Henrik followed close behind in the pre-draft rankings, with Daniel rated slightly higher than his brother.

-Most general managers recognized the potential benefit of having the Sedins play together, not the least of which was creating a stronger chance that they would sign in the NHL and leave their native land for a long career in the NHL.
+Most general managers recognized the potential benefit of having the Sedin twins play together, not the least of which was creating a stronger chance that they would sign in the NHL and leave their native land for a long career in the NHL.
 The Sedins and their agent, Mike Barnett, made it clear they wanted to play together.
-But given that no team had multiple picks in the top five, how could any organization figure out a way to land both of the Swedes?
+But given that no team had multiple picks in the top five, how could any organization trade there way to landing the now famous Sedin brothers?

 Rough Times in Vancouver